 However, with great content, there are always exceptions.

-How Did We Do It?
+How Did We Grow Blog Traffic?

-A Great Introduction
+1. A Great Introduction

 This is something that is very often overlooked.
 The introduction is the gateway to the article.
 If your introduction is not punchy and compelling, there is a good chance the visitor won’t read on.

-Google’s Chrome browser now has over 70% global market share, which amounts to one helluva lot of dwell time data Google is privy to.
+Google’s Chrome browser now has over 70% global market share, which amounts to one helluva lot of dwell time data Google is privy too.

 Generally we try and keep our introductions under 150 words and also include a hook in the last paragraph of the introduction enticing the visitor to read on.

-We ended the introduction with the following sentence, “So, let’s take a look into the exact instances in which someone will receive notifications when you screenshot their content on Instagram.”
+We ended the introduction with the following sentence, “So, let’s take a look into the exact instances in which someone will receive notifications when you screenshot content on Instagram.”

 Before even thinking about on-page SEO, you should always be thinking how you can write the best piece of content on the internet on a given subject.

 In this instance because we were writing an article to answer a simple question, we needed to answer that question as early on in the article as possible.